 Pharmaceutical & Medical Technology

-Head of Working GroupHanum YahyaCountry Head of Government Affairs and Communication
+Head of Working GroupHanum YahyaCountry Head of Public Affairs, Communication and Patient Relations

 Deputy Head for PharmaceuticalWulaning PutriHead of Public Policy and Government Affairs